Tangential Tensor Fields on Deformable Surfaces -- How to Derive Consistent $L^2$-Gradient Flows

 \begin{definition}[Jaumann Gauge of Surface Independence on Tangential Vector Fields] A tangential vector field $ \qb[\para]\in \tangentS $ fulfill the gauge of Jaumann surface independence $ \gaugeJ\qb=0 $, if and only if one of the following equivalent statements is true: \begin{enumerate}[(i)] \item $ \gaugeJ[\Wb] \qb[\para] = 0 $ is valid for all $ \Wb\in\tangentR $. \item $ \gauge{\Wb}q^i[\para] + g^{ij}[\para]\gauge{\Wb}q_j[\para] = 0 $ is valid componentwise for the contra- and covariant proxy field of $ \qb[\para] $ and for all $ \Wb\in\tangentR $. \end{enumerate} \end{definition}

 The four introduced gauges above differ from each other.
-However, one assumed gauge determine all four deformation derivatives entirely.
-In table \ref{tab:gauge_deformation_derivative_vector} deformation derivatives are compared with all four underlying assumed gauges of surface independence.
-We observe that if a gauge and a deformation derivative are of different types, then the derivative becomes a linear map in $ \qb[\para] $ comprised the surface gradient $ \Gb[\para, \Wb] = \nabla\wb[\para] - \wnor[\para]\shop[\para] $ of deformation vector field $ \Wb = \wb[\para] + \wnor[\para]\normal[\para]\in\tangentR $, its transpose $ \Gb^T[\para, \Wb] $, symmetric $ \Sb[\para, \Wb] $ or antisymmetric part $ \Ab[\para, \Wb] $.
-As we see in table \ref{tab:gauge_deformation_derivative_vector}, if we weaken the requirements for the gauges by stipulating vanishing deformation derivatives only for $\Wb$ in a subset of $ \tangentR $, then different gauges could become equal, see \eg\ figure \ref{fig:rot_sphere_vector}.
-For instance, if $ \Wb $ only describes rigid deformations of the surface, then the upper convected, lower convected and Jaumann gauges would be equal.
-Or if $ \Wb $ describes a pure strain deformation, then the material and the Jaumann gauge would equal, see \eg\ figure \ref{fig:stretch_sphere_vector}.
+However, a single assumed gauge completely determines all four deformation derivatives.
+Table \ref{tab:gauge_deformation_derivative_vector} compares deformation derivatives under various assumptions of gauges of surface independence.
+We observe that if a gauge and a deformation derivative belong to different types, the derivative takes the form $ \Psib[\para,\Vb]\qb[\para] $, where $\Psib[\para,\Vb]$ is either $ \Gb[\para, \Wb] = \nabla\wb[\para] - \wnor[\para]\shop[\para] $, its transpose, its symmetric part, or its skew-symmetric part as defined in section \ref{sec:gradient_of_W}.
+As shown in table \ref{tab:gauge_deformation_derivative_vector}, if $\Wb$ is restricted to a subspace of $ \tangentR $, some of the various gauges can become equal.
+For instance, if $ \Wb $ describes rigid deformations of the surface, then the upper-convected, lower-convected and Jaumann gauges would be equal, as illustrated in figure \ref{fig:rot_sphere_vector}.
+However, if $ \Wb $ represents a pure strain deformation, the material and the Jaumann gauge would be the same, as depicted in figure \ref{fig:stretch_sphere_vector}.